flyway/flyway-test-extensions/README.md

     public void testMethod() {
 ```

-* Junit 5 support is only available together with Spring5 and need a different Spring setup.<br/>
+* Junit 5 support is only available together with Spring5 or newer and need a different Spring setup.<br/>
 A step by step setup can be found [here](https://github.com/flyway/flyway-test-extensions/wiki/How-to-use-Flyway-Test-with-Junit5-and-Springframework-5).

 ```java